orbitdb/field-manual/01_Tutorial/01_Basics.md

 }
 ```

 You will see something like the following as an output: `/orbitdb/zdpuB3VvBJHqYCocN4utQrpBseHou88mq2DLh7bUkWviBQSE3/pieces`.
 This is the id, or **address** (technically a multiaddress) of this database.
 It's important for you to not only _know_ this, but also to understand what it is:

 1. The first bit, `/orbitdb.`, is the protocol.
 It tells you that this address is an OrbitDB address.
-The last bit, `pieces` is simply the name you provided.
 2. The second, or middle, part `zdpuB3VvBJHqYCocN4utQrpBseHou88mq2DLh7bUkWviBQSE3` that is the most interesting.
-This is the Content ID (CID) of the database manifest, which contains
+This is the Content ID (CID) of the database manifest, which contains:
     1. The **access control list** of the database
     2. The **type** of the database
     3. The **name** of the database
-3. The final part s the name you provided, which becomes part of the
+3. The final part is the name you provided, in thise case `pieces`

 > *Note:* Addresses that start with Qm… are typically CIDv0 content addresses, while addresses that start with zdpu…. are CIDv1.
 Misunderstanding OrbitDB addressing can lead to some very unexpected - sometimes hilarious, sometimes disastrous outcomes.
 Read more in Part 2: Thinking Peer to Peer to learn more.